-Quantity theory of money is a classical theory of money demand, why?
-You will understand the concept of money demand, reasons to hold money, classical theory of money demand, implications and criticism of theory after reading this article.
-But before, we advise you to read the full article about quantity theory of money.
+The quantity theory of money is a classical theory of money demand; why?
+You will understand the concept of money demand, reasons to hold money, the classical theory of money demand, and its implications and criticism after reading this article.
+But before that, we advise you to read the full article about the quantity theory of money.

 Concept of Money Demand

-Although people do not hold idle cash balance, they hold some quantity of money for the transaction purpose.
+Although people do not hold idle cash balances, they hold some quantity of money for transaction purposes.
 In fact, the demand for money is the quantity of money that people want to hold.
-However, in wider sense, demand for money is the monetary assets that consist of cash balance along with checking accounts that people want to hold in their portfolios.
+However, in a wider sense, the demand for money is the monetary assets that consist of cash balances along with checking accounts that people want to hold in their portfolios.

-Why people hold money?
-The reason is that they want to settle the financial transactions.
-In classical sense, people want to hold money only for the transaction purpose.
-That means demand for money does not depend on interest rate, it depends only on volume of transaction.
-This way, money only works as the medium of exchange, but not a store of value in classical viewpoint.
-To sum up, the more transaction to settle, the more money people want to hold.
+Why do people hold money?
+The reason is that they want to settle financial transactions.
+In the classical sense, people want to hold money only for transaction purposes.
+That means demand for money does not depend on interest rate; it depends only on the volume of transactions.
+This way, money only works as a medium of exchange, not as a store of value, from the classical viewpoint.
+To sum up, the more transactions to settle, the more money people want to hold.

 Classical Theory of Money Demand

-The quantity theory of money links total money supply (M) to the total spending on goods and services (Py) in the economy.
-Velocity of money, V, is the concept that works as the link between total money supply and total spending.
+The quantity theory of money links the total money supply (M) to the total spending on goods and services (Py) in the economy.
+The velocity of money, V, is the concept that works as the link between total money supply and total spending.

 Let’s rewrite equation of exchange dividing on both sides by V as,